nerab/paradeiser/README.md

 ## Hooks
 Instead of handling tasks itself, Paradeiser integrates with external tools via hooks.
 Every event will attempt to find and execute an appropriate script in `$POM_DIR/hooks/`.
 Sufficient information will be made available via environment variables.

-`pre-` hooks will be called before the action is executed internally.
-If a `pre-`hook exits non-zero, paradeiser will abort the action and exit non-zero itself; indicating in a message to STDERR which hook caused the abort.
+`before-` hooks will be called before the action is executed internally.
+If a `before-`hook exits non-zero, paradeiser will abort the action and exit non-zero itself; indicating in a message to STDERR which hook caused the abort.

-`post-` hooks will be called after the action was executed internally.
+`after-` hooks will be called after the action was executed internally.
 The exit status of a `post`-hook will be passed through paradeiser, but it will not affect the execution of the action anymore.

 ### Available Hooks

-* `pre-start` is called after the `start` command was received, but before internal processing for the `start` action begins
+* `before-start` is called after the `start` command was received, but before internal processing for the `start` action begins
-* `post-start` is called after all interal processing for the `start` action ended
+* `after-start` is called after all interal processing for the `start` action ended
-* `pre-finish` is called after the timer of the current pomodoro fired (the pomodoro is over), but before internal processing for the `finish` action begins
+* `before-finish` is called after the timer of the current pomodoro fired (the pomodoro is over), but before internal processing for the `finish` action begins
-* `post-finish` is called after all interal processing for the `finish` action ended
+* `after-finish` is called after all interal processing for the `finish` action ended
-* `pre-interrupt` is called after the `interrupt` command was received, but before internal action processing begins
+* `before-interrupt` is called after the `interrupt` command was received, but before internal action processing begins
-* `post-interrupt` is called after all interal processing for the `interrupt` action ended
+* `after-interrupt` is called after all interal processing for the `interrupt` action ended
-* `pre-cancel` is called after the `cancel` command was received, but before internal action processing begins
+* `before-cancel` is called after the `cancel` command was received, but before internal action processing begins
-* `post-cancel` is called after all interal processing for the `cancel` action ended
+* `after-cancel` is called after all interal processing for the `cancel` action ended
-* `pre-break` is called after the `break` command was received, but before internal processing for the `break` action begins
+* `before-break` is called after the `break` command was received, but before internal processing for the `break` action begins
-* `post-break` is called after the timer of the current break fired (the break is over), but after internal processing for the `break` action ended
+* `after-break` is called after the timer of the current break fired (the break is over), but after internal processing for the `break` action ended

 Commands are invoked by the user (e.g. `pom start`).
 Actions are what Paradeiser does internally.

 Examples for the use of hooks are:

-* Displaying a desktop notification on `pre-finish`
+* Displaying a desktop notification on `before-finish`
-* tmux status bar integration like [pomo](https://github.com/visionmedia/pomo) by writing the status to `~/.pomo_stat` from the `post-` hooks.
+* tmux status bar integration like [pomo](https://github.com/visionmedia/pomo) by writing the status to `~/.pomo_stat` from the `after-` hooks.
 * Displaying a desktop notification on Linux:

-        # ~/.paradeiser/hooks/post-stop
+        # ~/.paradeiser/hooks/after-stop
         notify-send "Break" "$POM_TITLE is over." -u critical

 * Displaying a desktop notification on MacOS:

-        # ~/.paradeiser/hooks/post-stop
+        # ~/.paradeiser/hooks/after-stop
         terminal-notifier-success  -message "$POM_TITLE is over."

 `$POM_TITLE` is one of the environment variables set by Paradeiser that provides the context for hooks.
 See below for the full list of available environment variables.

 ### Edit a hook

-      $ pom edit post-stop
+      $ pom edit after-stop

 Launches `$VISUAL` (or, if empty, `$EDITOR`) with the given hook.